EddOliver/Covital/Hardware Gateway/README.md

 ### Configure your device:

-En nuestra plataforma de IBM Cloud creamos el siguiente recurso:
+On our IBM Cloud platform we create the following resource:

 <img src="https://i.ibb.co/SmvQ7rf/image.png" width="1000">

-Dentro de este recurso crearemos un nuevo device en el botón mostrado a continuación:
+Within this resource we will create a new device in the button shown below:

 <img src="https://i.ibb.co/NL3WZbX/image.png" width="1000">

-Para este ejemplo solo necesitamos que guardes el "Device Type" y el "Device ID".
+For this example we just need to save the "Device Type" and the "Device ID".

 <img src="https://i.ibb.co/PzQ2KCZ/image.png" width="1000">

-Termina de crear el device presionando el boton de Next y Finish (No te preocupes por las credenciales del device, para este ejemplo no las vamos a utilizar).
+Finish creating the device by pressing the Next and Finish button (Do not worry about the device credentials, for this example we will not use them).

-### Configure you App (Raspberry) Credential:
+### Configure your App (Raspberry) Credential:

-Tenemos que crear una credencial de aplicacion, para ello nos vamos al siguiente de Apps y presionamos el siguiente boton:
+We have to create an application credential, for this we go to the next one of Apps and press the following button:

 <img src="https://i.ibb.co/gR9Rf36/image.png" width="1000">

-Crea la app poniendo una descripcion en ella y presionando "Next":
+Create the app by putting a description in it and pressing "Next":

 <img src="https://i.ibb.co/hWKhgQg/image.png" width="1000">

-Para evitar problemas de compatibilidad la configuraremos como se muestra a continuacion:
+To avoid compatibility problems, we will configure it as shown below:

 <img src="https://i.ibb.co/Mn4w6TK/image.png" width="1000">

-Guarda los siguientes 3 valores para configurar correctamente la gateway:
+Save the following 3 values to correctly configure the gateway:

 <img src="https://i.ibb.co/JBKsKYc/image.png" width="1000">